bothpills/ClipNoLeak-safepaste/README.md

 # Safepaste
+Define what kind of data cannot be copied and what target applications are not alowed to receive the specified data via copy & paste functionality.
-Control what workstations are allowed to copy and paste.
-It can be used to protect sensitive data to be leaked into chatGPT, as well as any other targeted application.
+It can be used to help protect sensitive data from being leaked into chatGPT, as well as any other targeted application.